Towards Industrial-scale Product Configuration: language extensions

 We represent \coom's \lstinline{structure}[s] as parts.
 Hence, we encode the \travelbike's parts as \lstinline{part("Carrier").} and \lstinline{part("Frame").} Since \lstinline{Bag} is an \lstinline{enumeration} in \coom, it is represented as a discrete attribute (cf.~Section~\ref{sec:asp}).

 Cardinalities are represented as lower bound constraints.
 The upper bound is compiled away during our refinement process by generating the corresponding number of variables.
-For example, the cardinalities for the bags of the frame are encoded as follows: \lstinputlisting[language=clingos,label=lst:travelbike:asp:cardinality,linerange=134-136,caption={Cardinality constraint for the bags of the \travelbike\ frame}]{listings/travel-bike-simplified.lp} While the second argument \lstinline{"lowerbound"} of predicate \lstinline{constraint/2} marks its type, the first one contains a pair consisting of an identifier \lstinline{"root.frame[0].bag"} and the actual lower bound 0.
+For example, the cardinalities for the bags of the frame are encoded as follows: \lstinputlisting[language=clingos,label=lst:travelbike:asp:cardinality,linerange=134-136,caption={Cardinality constraint for the bags of the \travelbike\ frame}]{travel-bike-simplified.lp} While the second argument \lstinline{"lowerbound"} of predicate \lstinline{constraint/2} marks its type, the first one contains a pair consisting of an identifier \lstinline{"root.frame[0].bag"} and the actual lower bound 0.
 The identifier acts as a representative for a set of variables.
 This set is encoded by means of predicate \lstinline{set/2}, whose first argument identifies the set and its second one a set member.
 The upper bound~2 is thus reflected by the number of set elements.

-A numeric attribute and its corresponding range is declared as follows: \lstinputlisting[language=clingos,label=lst:travelbike:asp:num,linerange=3-4,caption={Integer attribute \lstinline{totalVolume} of the \travelbike}]{listings/travel-bike-simplified.lp} As before, a variable is associated with this attribute through predicate \lstinline{type/2}, eg.\, \lstinline{type("root.totalVolume[0]","totalVolume")}.
+A numeric attribute and its corresponding range is declared as follows: \lstinputlisting[language=clingos,label=lst:travelbike:asp:num,linerange=3-4,caption={Integer attribute \lstinline{totalVolume} of the \travelbike}]{travel-bike-simplified.lp} As before, a variable is associated with this attribute through predicate \lstinline{type/2}, e.g., \lstinline{type("root.totalVolume[0]","totalVolume")}.
 Currently, the only numeric attribute type is \emph{integer}.

-Aggregate functions are represented in analogy to cardinalities in a set-based fashion. \lstinputlisting[language=clingos,label=lst:travelbike:asp:count,linerange=76-78,caption={Count aggregate function of the \travelbike}]{listings/travel-bike-simplified.lp} The predicate \lstinline{function/3} comprises the function's identifier, its type (eg.\, \lstinline{count}), and a set identifier.
+Aggregate functions are represented in analogy to cardinalities in a set-based fashion. \lstinputlisting[language=clingos,label=lst:travelbike:asp:count,linerange=76-78,caption={Count aggregate function of the \travelbike}]{travel-bike-simplified.lp} The predicate \lstinline{function/3} comprises the function's identifier, its type (e.g., \lstinline{count}), and a set identifier.
 As above, the members of the set are declared via \lstinline{set/2}.

 Lastly, (binary) arithmetic functions like \lstinline{+} or \lstinline{-} are represented in the same manner as Boolean binary functions (cf.~Listing~\ref{lst:kidsbike:asp}).